datamade/parserator/README.md

 Try out these parsers on our [web interface](http://parserator.datamade.us/)!

 ## When is a probabalistic parser useful?
-A probabilistic parser is particularly useful for sets of strings that have common structure/patterns, but can deviate from those patterns in ways that are difficult to anticipate with hard coded rules.
+A probabilistic parser is particularly useful for sets of strings that may have common structure/patterns, but which deviate from those patterns in ways that are difficult to anticipate with hard-coded rules.

-For example, in most cases, US addresses start with street number.
-But there are exceptions: sometimes valid addresses deviate from this pattern (e.g. addresses starting with building name, PO box) and furthermore, addresses in real datasets often include typos & errors.
-Because there are infinitely many patterns and possible typos to account for, a probabilistic parser is well-suited to parse US addresses.
+For example, in most cases, <a href="http://en.wikipedia.org/wiki/Address_(geography)#United_States">addresses in the United States</a> start with a street number.
+But there are exceptions: sometimes valid U.S. addresses deviate from this pattern (e.g. addresses starting with a building name, or a [P.O. box](http://en.wikipedia.org/wiki/Post-office_box)) and furthermore, addresses in real datasets often include typos and other errors.
+Because there are infinitely many patterns and possible typos to account for, a probabilistic parser is well-suited to parse U.S. addresses.

-A neat thing about a probabilistic approach (as opposed to a rule-based approach) is that the parser can continually learn from new training data, and continually improve its performance.
+One neat thing about a probabilistic approach (as opposed to a rule-based approach) is that the parser can continually learn from new training data, and thus continually improve its performance.

 Some other examples of domains where a probabilistic parser can be useful:
-- addresses in another country
+- addresses in other countries with unfamiliar standards
-- product names/descriptions (e.g. parsing 'Twizzlers Twists, Strawberry, 16-Ounce Bags (Pack of 6)' into brand, item, flavor, weight, etc)
+- product names/descriptions (e.g. parsing phrases like "Twizzlers Twists, Strawberry, 16-Ounce Bags (Pack of 6)" into brand, item, flavor, weight, etc)
-- citations
+- citations in academic writing

 ## How to make a parser - quick overview
-For more details on each step, see the [documentation](http://parserator.rtfd.org/)
+For more details on each step, see the [parserator documentation](http://parserator.rtfd.org/).

 1. **Initialize a new parser**